OffByNone/Omniscience/README.md

 Firefox extension to find and interact with UPnP (chromecast, matchstick, firetv stick, xbox 360, xbox one, etc..) devices on your local network

 How To Run
- CFX Firefox for Desktop

-	--CFX is the old/current way of building/testing addons it uses python and you need to run activate first to be able to run cfx commands
-	--cfx run opens a new browser with a brand new profile --cfx xpi builds the xpi file
-	--I have added the addonsdk/bin to my path so the "activate" command works anywhere in the command prompt

-	activate
-	cfx run -b "C:\program files\nightly\firefox.exe"
-		--On my desktop something happened awhile back and I need to specify the binary, with the -b flag --Needs to be run from the root of your addon

 CFX Firefox for Android

     cfx run -b "c:\Program Files (x86)\Android\android-sdk\platform-tools\adb.exe" -a fennec-on-device --force-mobile